7 tips for reducing your cell phone bill

 * Clark Howard’s blog picks the best unlimited mobile plans and low-cost carriers, with tips on the best deals from each of the U.S.’s top four carriers.

-* Online tools from NerdWallet, Money magazine, Wirefly, and MyRatePlan make it easy to compare cell phone plans.
+* Online tools from NerdWallet, Money magazine, PCMag, Wirefly, and MyRatePlan make it easy to compare cell phone plans.
 With most tools, you can enter the amount of data and number of lines you need, and you’ll see which plans might best serve your specific needs.

 3. Compare network performance